Haml Changelog

 Helper

-takes an extra argument that is rendered into list item attributes. (thanks Iain Barnett) -
+list_oftakes an extra argument that is rendered into list item attributes. (thanks Iain Barnett) -

 Fix parser to allow lines ending with

-to be a Ruby multinline. (thanks to Brad Ediger) -
+some_method?to be a Ruby multinline. (thanks to Brad Ediger) -

 Always use :xhtml format when the mime_type of the rendered template is ‘text/xml’. (thanks to Stephen Bannasch)